Helping You Achieve Your Educational Goals

-In addition to the University’s scholarship package and financial aid options, the College of Engineering provides several merit- and need-based undergraduate scholarships to offset tuition, fees and other student expenses.
-Thanks largely to the support of alumni and donors, the College awarded over $1 million in scholarships this year.
+In addition to the University’s scholarship package and financial aid options, the College of Engineering provides opportunities for merit- and need-based undergraduate scholarships to offset tuition, fees and other student expenses.
+Thanks largely to the support of alumni and donors, the college awarded over $1 million in scholarships this year.

-The UA Office of Scholarships and Financial Aid administers most College of Engineering scholarships through Scholarship Universe, a free searchable database, which – based on characteristics such as gender, class standing and enrollment status -- matches student academic and professional interests with potential funding.
+The UA Office of Scholarships and Financial Aid administers most College of Engineering scholarships through Scholarship Universe, a free searchable database, which – based on a student-created profile – matches academic, personal, and professional qualities and interests with potential funding.
 Scholarships are awarded through federal and state agencies, private corporations, professional membership organizations, alumni and donors.

 Thanks to the 2015-2016 S. Jack McDuff Scholarship, senior Scott Appleby has more time to devote to his mechanical engineering and applied mathematics degrees, professional internships, and work with community organizations focused on recycling and environmental protection: “I really do look up to Jack!”